 Born in Dublin, Lucy started her professional ballet training in Perm, Russia at the age of 14 and graduated 4 years later.
-Wanted to be closer to home she then continued her studies with Marika Bessobrasova in the Academie de Danse Princess Grace in Monte Carlo.
-She had the opportunity to dance in many ballet companies all over the world.
+She then continued her studies with Marika Bessobrasova in the Academie de Danse Princess Grace in Monte Carlo and graduated in 2000.
+She had the fortune to dance in many ballet companies all over the world.

 After 8 years teaching Pilates in Frankfurt and starting her own family.
 Lucy made the brave leap to open her own studio in 2016.
 She hasn’t looked back, she feels very fortunate to have exceptionally disciplined and dedicated clients who make teaching a lot of fun.
 Lucy is very encouraging, and hopes to help her clients connect to their bodies on a deeper level and to push them to find their full potential.

 Forever the student herself, Lucy regularly participates in continuing education workshops with renowned instructors like Kathryn Ross-Nash, Sonje Mayo, Lori Coleman-Brown, Dorothee Vandewalle to name but a few.
 She also hosts workshops for her own Pilates teacher training programme (in collaboration with https://pilates-newyork.de) not only for inspiration, but to keep a fresh look on the method and to keep the teaching and training at the pilates studio of the highest standard.